-Management group are a key aspect in the Azure management and governance and not many people know about that, and Microsoft released this feature many months ago.
+Management Group is a key aspect in the Azure management and governance and not many people know about that, and Microsoft released this feature many months ago.

-Management Groups provide the possibility to organise our subscriptions in sub groups, everything we do will affect all the subscriptions and sub groups.
+Management Groups provide the possibility to organize our subscriptions in subgroups, and everything we do will affect all the subscriptions and subgroups.

-- We can manage RBAC and policies from on place into multiple subscriptions.
+- We can manage RBAC and policies from one place into multiple subscriptions;

-Below how we need to look at our Azure governance
+Below is a diagram on how we need to look and define our Azure governance strategy:

-And now using management groups for a much better governance
+And now using management groups for much better governance:

 How to use them?

-As usual, simply look for management group in the azure portal.
+As usual, simply look for the Management Group in the Azure portal:

-Create a new management group and assign your subscription into it, extremely simple.
+- Create a new management group and assign your subscription to it, extremely simple.

-Let be focus about the important things to know.
+Now let’s focus on the important things you need to know:

-Click on details link to manage the management group, like RBAC etc…
+- Click on the details link to manage the management group, like RBAC, etc…

-Same thing is with policies, if you disable a policy at root level then it will affect all the subscriptions and azure EA in that tenant.
+The same thing is with policies, if you disable a policy at root level then it will affect all the subscriptions and Azure EA in that tenant.

-I will write something about policies, there is so much to say, but let stay focus on the important things, how Azure policies work?
+I will write something about policies in a future blog post, there is so much to say, but for now let stay focus on the important things: How Azure policies work?

 The rule is very simple, the disable win over the enable one.

-Actually, if we want to disable a policy we need to fist disable from the top and enable the bottom one.
+Actually, if we want to disable a policy we need to first disable from the top and then enable the bottom one.

 So… we need to disable from root and enable into the bottom group, it is actually a top down approach where disable win.